Skip to Main Content

 Availability of housing that is decent, safe, and affordable for a wide spectrum of people and families across the region impacts so many quality-of-life issues—families passing on generational wealth, individual’s longevity, healthy children, safe neighborhoods, access to employment and services, and the ability of a community to thrive and grow economically.

 Decades of segregation, discriminatory lending practices and policies, and racial covenants have led to worse housing outcomes for people of color.
 While there are Fair Housing laws in place now, these long-term effects persist today.
-Black and Hispanic households in the region earn 20-30% less than white households, making housing less affordable.
-Homeownership rates are over 70% for white households, but only 49% for black households and 43% for Hispanic households.
+Homeownership rates, both nationally and in the PlanRVA region, are disproportionately higher among white residents.
+Since homeownership is a key driver of wealth accumulation, this disparity continues to reinforce racial economic inequality.
+Since 2012, homeownership rates among white households have consistently remained above 70%, while Black homeownership has hovered around 50%, and Latino homeownership has remained below 50%.

 Policy and Practice: Housing Supply, Diversity and Affordability

-PlanRVA works with localities and partners to understand housing issues, address policy and support planning and policy development to help address regional housing issues and meet federal housing program requirements.
+PlanRVA works with localities and partners to assess housing challenges, shape policies, and support planning efforts that address local and regional housing needs while meeting federal program requirements.

 Virginia Housing Planning District Commission Grant

-PlanRVA received $3 million in funds from Virginia Housing through the PDC Virginia Housing Grant program to support the construction of new affordable housing units for those in the greater Richmond region making 80% of less of Area Median Income (AMI).
-The award from Virginia Housing was made in July 2021 and the project period is for four years, ending in June 2025.
+In 2021, PlanRVA was granted $3 million in funds from Virginia Housing through the PDC Virginia Housing Grant program to support the construction of new affordable housing units for those in the greater Richmond region making 80% of less of Area Median Income (AMI).
+The program had a four-year performance period between July 2021 and June 2025.

 Virginia Housing Logo